 About Brian Yang

 Brian is the co-founder and editor-in-chief of TechAirlines.
 He is also a developer and manages most of the site’s operations.
-He enjoys web development in his free time and is currently trying to learn Python.
-He is currently a high school senior in New York City.
+He enjoys web development in his free time and is currently trying to learn Android development.
+He is currently a freshman at Stony Brook University, majoring in Computer Science.

 Google Plus: Brian Yang on Google+